What is a Secondary Storage? Types, Purposes, and Examples

 Secondary storage, different from primary storage used on devices, acts as a vital backup, an archive, and an extended storage area, safeguarding our data and ensuring its longevity.

-In this guide, we’re taking a close look at secondary storage.
-We’ll break down its types, explain its role, and share real-life examples to show just how crucial it is.
+In this guide, we are examining secondary storage in detail.
+We will break down its types, explain its role, and share real-life examples to demonstrate its crucial role.

 What is the Definition of the Term 'Secondary Storage'?